Population growth in Skelton due to the effect of opening ironstone mines and health improvements.

 Memorial bricks were laid by other people, who placed a donation on them.

-This was situated on the corner opposite the present C of E Church, and was the only building there at the time.
+This was situated on the corner opposite where the C of E Church would be built and now converted into dwellings.

 The Loftus Advertiser reported that this "iron chapel" was paid for by the local mine owners Bolckow and Vaughan.